The Business Cycle

 Leading, Coincident, and Lagging Indicators

-Economists and policymakers track three categories of indicators to gauge where the economy stands in the cycle and, more importantly, where it might be heading.
+Economists and people making government policy look at three types of clues (indicators) to understand where the economy is in the cycle and, importantly, where it's likely to go.

 Connection to AD/AS and Policy